valeria-jimenez/cyclistic-python/README.md

 * The data is provided by Google as part of the Google Data Analytics Certification course.
 It has bike-share information from January 2021 to December 2021.

 # Data Processing and Cleaning
+* Times were converted from string objects to datetime objects.
+* New features were created from existing features (duration of ride, day of week, month, and hour of trip initiation)

+# Analysis
+* The detailed analysis can be seen [here](https://github.com/valeria-jimenez/cyclistic-python/blob/main/cyclistic.ipynb).

 # Findings
 * Members